 Why Is The Car Overheating?

-There are several reasons why your AC is overheating your car, here are the most lightly causes:
+There are several reasons why your AC is overheating your car and here are the most likely causes:

-- It is very common for car to get overheated when at low speeds or when stationary in traffic.
-This is due to lack of airflow through the radiator.
-This can be taken care of by fixing the faulty electric fan assembly, fan clutch or fan switch.
-The radiator must also not be obstructed by trash or leaves.
+- It is very common for car to get overheated when at low speeds or when stationary in traffic when using the air-conditioning.
+This may also be due to lack of airflow through the radiator.
+If it is not a blockage in the fins, it may be that you need to fix a faulty electric fan assembly, fan clutch or fan switch.

 What To Do?

-To avoid overheating issues, there are few golden rules to follow like, using the right coolant for the car model you own, using a superior quality thermostat and always using distilled water instead of regular water.
-For someone who’s not into too much mechanical stuff, just get your car serviced on time and look for early signs of overheating problems before it catches you off guard.
+To avoid overheating issues, there are few golden rules to follow such as using the right coolant for the car model you own, using a superior quality thermostat and always using distilled water instead of regular water.
+For someone who’s not too much mechanically minded, just ensure to get your car serviced on time and look for early signs of overheating problems before it catches you off guard.

-Take a look at how to recharge your car air conditioning system at home if you want to give your car a fresh start.
+Take a look at how to recharge your car air-conditioning system at home or how to clean your fuel filter if you want to give your car a fresh start.

-If you want to read similar articles to Why Is My Car Overheating When The AC Is On?, we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to Why is My Car Overheating When the AC Is On?, we recommend you browse around our Car Maintenance and Repair category.